skycommand/AdminScripts/README.markdown

 ### BITS

-The following scripsts ask the BITS service for a list of all of its download and upload operations with a certain status and format the results in a certain form.
+The following scripts ask the BITS service for a list of all of its download and upload operations with a certain status and format the results in a certain form.
 More specifically:

 Script name                        | Desired job status         | Format
 ---------------------------------- | -------------------------- | ------